-Specialist support service - teachers teaching in more than one school

-The specialist peripatetic service provides support to children and young people who have a range of additional support needs.
-The service comprises 6 teams of teachers who work in the pre-5, special, primary and secondary sectors.
+Specialist support service - teachers teaching in more than one school the pre-5, special, primary and secondary sectors.
 Staff in the peripatetic service work in partnership with staff in the establishments to plan and deliver an appropriate curriculum.
 The service also provides staff development and advice on resources.